colton-lapp/ComputerDJ/README.md

 #### An automated way to transition between songs using Spotify's song metadata (tempo, energy, key, year, genre, etc...)

 ## Description:
 This was a personal project I completed in the summer of 2023.
-My goal was to use basic ML/stats techniques to compute highly compatible songs and then automatically transition between them.
+My goal was to use basic ML/stats techniques to compute the similarity between songs and then automatically transition between ones that were the most similar.
 As an amateur bedroom DJ, I have a lot of mp3 files saved on my computer spanning a wide range of genres.
 I also have lengthy sptofiy playlists that contain thousands of songs.
+I wanted to have a program that mimicked the intuition of DJs for both of these mediums of song collections so that I could enjoy my disorganized collection of music more.

 ## Function:
 This python script is able to complete two things: